-Share your love of history with the rest of the world with a bachelor's degree in public history from the University of Wisconsin-Eau Claire.
+Share your love of history with the rest of the world with a bachelor's degree in history - public history emphasis from the University of Wisconsin-Eau Claire.
 Rooted in real-world learning, the growing major offers countless opportunities to expand your perspective and build your resume.
 Explore museums and historical sites in England and Central Europe during study abroad.
 Gain professional experience alongside public historians during an internship.
 And pursue a passion project during a seminar in public history course.

 Classes throughout the major will provide you with a strong and diverse background in world history and will introduce you to the theories, concepts, methodologies, research methods and historiographic traditions used by historians.
 Electives within the degree allow you to study the topics that most interest you and best align with your career goals.
 As part of a required capstone experience, you'll complete a major research project for presentation, enhancing your writing, reading, communication and analytical skills.